dashpay/docs/wallets/electrum/advanced.rst

   scanned into the second wallet (**Tools > Load Transaction > From QR Code**)

-With both of the above methods, you can now add the seconds signature the the transaction (using the **Sign** button).
+With both of the above methods, you can now add the second signature to the transaction (using the **Sign** button).
 It will then be broadcast to the network.

 .. figure:: img/faq-multisig-fully-signed.png